Early Inhabitants of the Verde Valley

 The Southern Sinagua quickly learned about the plants, animals, soils and climate of the Verde Valley and developed a dynamic culture.
 The rich mineral resources of the Verde Valley, and its central location between the Hohokam to the south and the Ancestral Puebloans to the north, resulted in active trade and exchange of ideas that enriched all the cultures of prehistoric Arizona.

 After about A.D.
 1125, the Sinagua expanded their occupation of the Verde Valley and for the first time constructed cliff dwellings in the Red Rock canyons around present day Sedona.
-This shift was probably made possible by a slightly more moist climate.
+This shift was probably made possible by a slightly moister climate.
 In the Red Rock canyons the Sinagua could raise their crops with dry farming techniques.
 A more moist climate meant more consistent harvest.

 Between A.D.
 1150 and 1300, the Southern Sinagua reached their maximum territorial extent, with villages of 3 to 10 families scattered throughout every environmental niche in the Verde Valley.
 But, between A.D.
 1300 and 1400, the climate fluctuated dramatically between wet and dry periods.
 The Flagstaff area was abandoned, and there were major disruptions in the cultures to the north and south.
 These and other complications prompted the Southern Sinagua to congregate into about 50 pueblos - large masonry towns - each occupied by 20 to 100 or more families.
 Most of the pueblos were spaced along the Verde River and its perennially flowing feeder creeks, linking the abundant wild plant and animal food resources of the uplands along the Mogollon Rim with the fertile farming soils of the Valley bottom lands.